LPRamos1/text-insight-api/README.md

 # 🔍 TextInsight API

-A simple FastAPI project built to practice backend development and text processing fundamentals using Python.
+A FastAPI project built to practice backend development, API design, and text processing using Python.

 ---